List of Toy Story characters: Barbie

-Molly's toy

-Barbie

-Barbara "Barbie" Roberts (voiced by Jodi Benson) is a Barbie doll who is one of the toys that Andy's sister Molly owns, until she decides to donate her to Sunnyside.
-She was modeled after the doll Great Shape Barbie.
+Barbara "Barbie" Roberts (voiced by Jodi Benson) is a Barbie doll who is one of the toys that Andy's sister Molly owns, until she decides to donate her to Sunnyside Daycare.
+She was modeled after the doll, Great Shape Barbie.

-Barbie is initially upset about being donated, but once at Sunnyside, Barbie meets Ken, who is as obsessed with fashion as she is.
+Barbie is initially upset about being donated alongside Mrs. Potato Head who cheers her up, but once at Sunnyside, Barbie meets Ken, who is as obsessed with fashion as she is.
 The two have a whirlwind romance and move into Ken's Dreamhouse together.
 Barbie later dumps Ken when she finds out he is a member of Lotso's gang.
-She allows herself to be imprisoned with Andy's toys, out of loyalty, and later tricks Ken into showing her some of his clothes, only to attack and tie him up and interrogate him by ripping his clothes about what Lotso did to Buzz and how to return him to normal; he succumbs when she threatens to rip his prized Nehru jacket and tells her about the instruction manual and that Buzz was switched to Demo mode.
+She allows herself to be imprisoned with Andy's toys as an act of loyalty.
+She later tricks Ken into showing her some of his clothes, only to attack and tie him up and interrogate him by ripping his clothes to learn what Lotso did to Buzz and how to return him to normal.
+He succumbs when she threatens to rip his prized Nehru jacket and tells her about the instruction manual and that Buzz was switched to Demo mode.
 She later takes a stand with Woody and the other toys against Lotso, impressing them with her articulate arguments.
-She and Ken reunite when he confesses his love and defects to Woody's side, claiming Barbie is not just one of "a hundred million" as Lotso says, but unique and special to him.
-Barbie is the only one of Andy's toys not involved in the adventure at the dump, and she, Big Baby, and Ken later take over Sunnyside Daycare and reform it from a prison to a loving, welcoming family; she and the other Sunnyside toys maintain contact with Andy's other toys (whom he passed on to Bonnie) by slipping notes into Bonnie's backpack.
+She and Ken reunite when he confesses his love and deflects to Woody's side, claiming Barbie is not just one of "a hundred million" as Lotso says, but unique and special to him.
+Barbie is the only one of Andy's toys not involved in the adventure at the dump, and she, Big Baby, and Ken later take over Sunnyside Daycare and reform it from a prison into a loving, welcoming family.
+She and the other Sunnyside toys maintain contact with Andy's other toys (whom he passed on to Bonnie) by slipping notes into Bonnie's backpack.

 Barbie has a cameo appearance in Toy Story 4 during the flashback scene in Molly's room, in which she and two other Barbies help save RC.
 She also appears with Ken visiting Woody's toys in Hawaiian Vacation.